veeravallir/Veeravalli_SpatialDatabase/gis-terminology-overview.md

 GPSBabel :

-GPSBabel is a cross-platform, free software to transfer routes, tracks, and waypoint data to and from consumer GPS units, and to convert between over a hundred types of GPS data formats.[1]
+GPSBabel is a cross-platform, free software to transfer routes, tracks, and waypoint data to and from consumer GPS units, and to convert between over a hundred types of GPS data formats.
 It has a command-line interface and a graphical interface for Windows, OS X, and Linux users.